-The risks to UK economic growth remain significant not least because of the UK's decision to leave the European Union ("Brexit").
+Risks to UK economic growth remain especially given the absence of a direction on Brexit.
 EU membership and access to the single market has enabled underwriters at Lloyd's to underwrite insurance and reinsurance from all of the other member states on a cross-border basis.

-The underwriters operate under a "passport" system, which allows them to conduct business throughout the EU while being regulated and supervised by the Prudential Regulation Authority ("PRA").
+Underwriters operate under a "passport" system, which allows them to conduct business throughout the EU while being regulated and supervised by the Prudential Regulation Authority ("PRA").
+To mitigate this risk, Lloyds has established a subsidiary in Brussels and Canopius' Syndicate 4444 is already using this arrangement in continuing to provide services to our European partners.